How can we imagine the future when we can’t see it?

 Renata Salecl – Slovenia

-Author of ‘On Anxiety’ and ‘The Tyranny of Choice’ global authority on the tyranny of choice, the illusion of individual freedom and the intersection of contemporary politics and emotion.
+Renata Salecl is the author of ‘On Anxiety’ and ‘The Tyranny of Choice’.
+She is a global authority on the tyranny of choice, the illusion of individual freedom and the intersection of contemporary politics and emotion.

 She is also Recurring Visiting Professor at Cardozo School of Law in New York and at the School of Law and Justice at the Southern Cross University in Australia.